mimivirus173/DiscordArchives/README.md

 # DiscordArchives
- archives of discord servers i have been in
+ archive of some discord servers i have been in